-The Children's Home Network -Kinship Navigation Model has been developed over the last 18 years and has been informed through practice, research and evaluation along side Kinship caregivers.
+The Children's Home Network -KIN-TECH™ Kinship Navigation Model has been developed over the last 20 years and has been informed through practice, research and evaluation along side Kinship caregivers.
 Our model approach is currently under review by the California Evidenced-Based Clearinghouse for Child Welfare.

 Many circumstances result in the decision of non-parental relatives, mostly older women, caring for their younger kin (Kinship Care).
 Child maltreatment, parental substance abuse, incarceration, mental illness, teenage pregnancies, and extreme poverty are major contributors to kinship care.
 The impact of these social problems on the family system is often devastating and in turn forces families into making difficult decisions, such as living in multi-generational homes or taking on the responsibility of raising a relative’s child.
 Custody options exist for kinship families based on the family’s relationship with the child welfare system, including formal and informal types of care.
 READ FULL FLORIDA BRIEF